MicrosoftDocs/appcenter-docs/docs/distribution/testers/index.md

 ## First Steps

 When you're invited to test an app by a developer, you should receive an email notifying you of the assignment.
 This email includes a button that enables you to create an App Center account if you don't currently have one.
 If you have an account, login and view your apps.
-After logging in, the steps for installing your apps are slightly different depending on the OS you are testing on.
+After logging in, the steps for installing your apps are slightly different depending on the OS you're testing on.

 You can create an account before a developer officially invites you to test an application, you can sign up on the [App Center website](https://appcenter.ms/signup)